Busivid/cordova-plugin-library-helper/README.md

 IOS
 ---
-Add LibraryHelper.h and LibraryHelper.m to your plugins directory Add LibraryHelper.js and include it from your html
+Add LibraryHelper.h and LibraryHelper.m to your plugins directory.

+Add LibraryHelper.js and include it from your html.

-Add to Cordova.plist Plugins: key:libraryHelper value:LibraryHelper
+Add to Cordova.plist Plugins: key:libraryHelper value:LibraryHelper.

 Android
 -------